¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Natural material, biodegradable, reusable with proper care.

-• Cons: Require thorough cleaning, can impart slight flavor.
+• Contras: Require thorough cleaning, can impart slight flavor.

 Innovative Choices